scalar-labs/helm-charts/docs/getting-started-scalardb.md

    kube-system   kube-scheduler-minikube            1/1     Running   27              3m38s
    kube-system   storage-provisioner                1/1     Running   1 (2m56s ago)   3m37s
    ```
-   If the minikube started properly, you can see some pods are `Running` in the kube-system namespace.
+   If the minikube starts properly, you can see some pods are `Running` in the kube-system namespace.

 ## Step 3.
 Start Cassandra container

-In this guide, we use Apache Cassandra as backend storage of Scalar DB Server, it will be started on the same network of Scalar DB Server (Pod on minikube) to enable proper communication.
+We use Apache Cassandra as the backend storage of Scalar DB Server.
+We start a Cassandra container on the same network of Scalar DB Server (Pod on minikube) to make them communicate properly.

-1. Start Cassandra container on the Docker Network `minikube`.
+1. Start a Cassandra container on the Docker Network `minikube`.
    ```console
    $ docker run --name cassandra-scalardb --network minikube -d cassandra:3.11
    ```